 Have you ever noticed how the same whiskey can taste completely different from one day to the next?
-It’s not your imagination; it’s all about the temperature and preparation.
-How you serve whiskey plays a huge role in which flavors and aromas come forward.
+It’s not your imagination; it’s all about temperature and preparation.
+How you serve whiskey is a total game-changer for its flavor and aroma.
 A few degrees of warmth or a single ice cube can transform your drink, hiding some notes while making others sing.
-Think of this guide as your key to unlocking all the different experiences your bottle has to offer.
-We’ll walk through the simple science behind serving it warm, chilled, or with a little water, helping you master the art of the perfect pour.
+This guide will walk you through the simple science behind serving it warm, chilled, or with a splash of water, helping you find your perfect pour every single time.

 Key Takeaways